pdebuyl/euroscipy_document/organizers.rst

   * Hugues Bersini.
 Professor at the ULB, teaches programming courses and wrote a book on object-oriented programming.
   * Pierre Gaspard.
 Professor at the ULB, Franqui Prize 2006.
-  * Renaud Lambiotte.
-Professor at the University of Namur, teaches a mathematical modeling course.

 * Graphics design: Nicolas Rougier.